-Dubai is a global city and the business hub of the Middle East.
-It is the most populous city in the UAE and located in the north-eastern part of the country.
-Dubai is one of the world's fastest growing economies, with the largest contributors to its GDP being real estate, trade, tourism, and financial service industries.
-Despite the emirate’s infrastructure having been built on the oil exports over 3 decades ago, oil and natural gas contribute to less than 5% of its GDP now.
+Dubai is a global city, and the business hub of the Middle East.
+It is the most populous city in the UAE and is located in the north-eastern part of the country.
+Dubai is one of the world's fastest-growing economies, with the most significant contributors to its GDP being real estate, trade, tourism, and financial services industries.
+Despite the Emirate's infrastructure having built on the oil exports over three decades ago, oil and natural gas contribute to less than 5% of its GDP now.

 - Excellent growth trajectory (imports have doubled since 1990) and unique policies of liberalization

-- Prosperous market located in one of the world's richest regions that is diversified and offers wide opportunities to traders
+- Prosperous market located in one of the world's wealthiest regions that are diversified and offers ample opportunities to traders

 - No trade barriers, quotas, exchange controls (open market)

 - High accessibility through air or water (around 90 airlines and 170 shipping lines)

 Commitbiz is well-versed with the company formation laws and regulations in Dubai.
 We can help you set up your business here by availing the licenses like Industrial/Service License, Trading/Commercial License, and Professional/General Trading License).
 You can choose from among a free zone, mainland, or offshore company in Dubai.

 Onshore and offshore sectors dominate the UAE economy.
 The difference between these two is that offshore industries contain free zones that bring foreign investment.
 And onshore sectors put restrictions on foreign ownership and take care of local business interests.
 Here's a little summary on the three types of company formation in Dubai: